THEOplayer/android-connector/connectors/uplynk/README.md

        }
    }
    ```
-2. Add THEOplayer, the Uplynk Ad Management SDK and the Uplynk Connector as dependencies in your module-level `build.gradle` file:
+2. Add THEOplayer and the Uplynk Connector as dependencies in your module-level `build.gradle` file:
    ```groovy
    dependencies {
        implementation "com.theoplayer.theoplayer-sdk-android:core:7.+"